linkerd/website/linkerd.io/content/2/reference/architecture.md

 `linkerd dashboard` and can be [exposed](/2/tasks/exposing-dashboard/) to others.

+### Heartbeat

+This CronJob runs once a day and records some analytics that help with the development of Linkerd.
+It is optional and can be disabled.

 ### Grafana

-As a component of the control plane, Grafana provides actionable dashboards for your services out of the box.
-It is possible to see high level metrics and dig down into the details, even for pods.
+Linkerd comes with many dashboards out of the box.
+The Grafana component is used to render and display these dashboards.
+You can reach these dashboards via links in the Linkerd dashboard itself.
+It is possible to see high level metrics and dig down into the details for your workloads as well as Linkerd itself.

 The dashboards that are provided out of the box include: